 |Brother Vincent Cincotta

+Old.
 He never liked it when I called him that; old.
 Not that I had grown to be that free with the man, but I did call him old once.
-No wait, twice.
+Twice, actually.
 And he did retaliate.
 Make no mistake, I respected Brother Vincent, or as he preferred us to address him; Hermano Vicente.
 It’s Spanish for Brother Vincent.
 He belonged to an order of monastic gentlemen committed to living a celibate life.
 The 63 year old American was fluent as a native Hispanic.
 And our confluence was based upon this fact.
 He taught me Spanish.
 I must say that I did receive a slap on my back the first time I called him old.
 It went something like this:

 “Refiriendo a personas, en Español, tenemos tres edades de años….”
 With regard to people, in Spanish we categorize age in three groups.